ae-phillips/sondheim-text-analysis/README.md

 # “Love” in Stephen Sondheim’s lyrical corpus: An exploration through tf-idf, sentiment analysis, and topic modeling

-*This project explores lyrical themes and sentiment in Stephen Sondheim's musicals using R for my DSST 389: Advanced Data Science final project at the University of Richmond (April 2025).*
+*This project explores lyrical themes and sentiment in Stephen Sondheim's musicals using R for my DSST 389: Advanced Data Science final project at the University of Richmond (April 2025).
+A full pdf output is available (sondheim_knitted.pdf) with code, figures, and textual descriptions, but I've summarized the project below.*

 ## Introduction: Stephen Sondheim